swagger-api/apidom/apidom/packages/apidom-reference/README.md

 by the [options.dereference.strategies](https://github.com/swagger-api/apidom/blob/b3a391481360004d3d4a56c1467cece557442ec8/apidom/packages/apidom-reference/src/options/index.ts#L88) option.
 Every strategy is pulled from `options.dereference.strategies` option and it's `canDereference` method is called to determine whether the strategy can dereference the URI.
 If `canDereference` returns `true`, `dereference` method of strategy is called and result from dereferencing is returned.
-No subsequent strategies  are processed.
+No subsequent strategies  are run.
 If `canDereference` returns `false`, next strategy is pulled and this process is repeated until one of the strategy's `canDereference` method returns `true` or until entire list of strategies is exhausted (throws error).